hsynlms/muteferrika/README.md

 ### `Muteferrika.render(content)`

+Asynchronously renders the shortcodes in the given content through shortcode (sync and async) handler functions.

+`content` must be a string.

+### `Muteferrika.renderSync(content)`

-Renders defined shortcodes in the given content through callback functions. `content` must be in string type.
+Synchronously renders the shortcodes in the given content through shortcode (sync and async) handler functions.

+`content` must be a string.

 ## Contribution
 Contributions and pull requests are kindly welcomed!